fnaumenko/bioStat/README.md

 to the first point with an ordinate that is less than 0.1% of the maximum.<br>
 The types of distributions are sorted by PCC in descending order, and the ratio of the PCC to the maximum, in percent, is indicated as well.<br>
 While a lognormal type is specified (default or explicit), the original sequence is also automatically checked for normal distribution.
-Its parameters are displayed if its PCC exceeds the threshold of PCC_lognorm-2%.
+If normal PCC is no less than lognormal PCC minus 2%, its parameters are also printed.
-This is done because the lognormal distribution for certain parameters may differ slightly from the normal one.
+This is done because for certain parameters these distribution may differ very slightly.<br>
-The final judgment is up to the user.<br>
 Default: `LN` for BAM/BED (assuming fragments), `N` for FASTQ (assuming reads)

+`-d|--dup <OFF|ON>`<br>
+rejects/allows duplicate fragments/reads.
+To identify duplicate fragments, all duplicate reads are accepted.<br>
+This option is topical for BAM/BED files only.<br>
+Default: `OFF`

 `-p|--pr-dist`<br>
 prints original (actual) fragment/read length frequency distribution as a set of \<frequency\>-\<size\> pairs.<br>
 This allows to visualize the distribution using some suitable tool such as Excel.

+`-s|--stats`<br>
+print input item issues statistics.

 `-o|--out [<name>]`<br>
 duplicates standard output to specified file (except alarm messages).<br>